axibase/atsd-use-cases/workshop/WebGL.md

 })
 ```

-5. Start HTTP server for your project directory and open it in web-browser
+5. Start HTTP server for your project directory and open it in a web browser

 ```sh
 python -m SimpleHTTPServer 8080